haileyrthomas01/album-finder-spotify/README.md

 ## Project Link

-You can find the detailed project description and instructions on CodeDex: [Build an Album Finder with Spotify API](https://www.codedex.io/projects/build-an-album-finder-with-spotify-api)
+You can find the detailed project description and instructions on Codédex: [Build an Album Finder with Spotify API](https://www.codedex.io/projects/build-an-album-finder-with-spotify-api)

 ## React + Vite